alice-heqi/box-office-project/README.md

 ### 4. Lasso

+- Ten Features are included in the final dataset for Lasso modeling:

+['release_month', 'Year', 'Company', 'Duration_min', 'genre0', 'In_release_days', 'Widest_release_theaters', 'Inte_market(yes/no)', 'Dome_market(yes/no)', 'release_day_of_week']

-Three variables are selected by Lasso.
+- Three variables are selected by Lasso.

 `from sklearn.feature_selection import SelectFromModel`